 Pollyanna

 Good morning, everyone, and I do mean “good.”
-I am here to walk you through some strategies for not only surviving this stressful time in our lives, but actually thriving in this new normal.
-My name is Pollyanna Petersen, and I am a psychologist and licensed therapist specializing in family dynamics.
+I am here to walk you through some strategies for not only surviving this stressful time in our lives, but actually thriving in this “new normal.”
+My name is Pollyanna Pedersen, and I am a psychologist and licensed therapist specializing in family dynamics.
 You might be wondering about my name.
 Well, yes, I was named after that little girl in the Pollyanna books who taught us all how to play the “Glad Game.”
 Mother was a big fan, I guess!
 Mission accomplished, Mom.
 I do tend to always look on the bright side of things, don’t I?
 And what, you ask, is bright about our present situation?
 Many things, dear audience.
 First and foremost is family.
 What an opportunity to spend unhurried, open-ended time with the people we love the most.
 Dust off those board games and jigsaw puzzles.
 Choose a favorite movie to watch every night and tell a little story about why it’s your favorite.
 Get out those photo albums you’ve always wanted to share with the children and make it a family history lesson.
 Dinner can be a teachable moment about cooking with everyone pitching in from prep time to clean up.
 Does everyone know how to load and run the dishwasher?
 Life skills, my friends, so vital to the socialization of children, and yet so over-looked in our hurry-up society.
 Saying good bye until next week, this is Pollyanna Pederson your personal pandemic navigator.

 WEEK TWO: March 2020

 Hello, fellow travelers on this voyage of uncertainty.
 First, just let me say I understand this compulsion to buy toilet paper and paper towels.
 I know that it makes you feel that there are at least one or two things in your life that you can control.
 However, is that being a good neighbor?
 Remember, we’re all in this together as the lawn signs tell us.
 That means sharing IS caring.
 So, let’s make those words to live by, neighbors.
 Now, for you parents out there who are now your kids’ teachers, a little patience is in order.
 The schools are doing the best they can to keep learning happening.
 Yes, it was very frustrating adapting to the new Zoom format, and the hacker who inserted five minutes of hard- core porn into the Fun with Fractions lesson is abominable.
 Yet, this is another teachable moment.
 Talk to your kids about what they just saw and why someone would do something like that.
 It’s a good chance to establish your family’s values.
-Now, there do appear to be some shortages of product in the supermarkets.
-Eggs, chicken, paper products, sanitizers.
+Now, there do appear to be some shortages of product in the supermarkets: eggs, chicken, paper products, sanitizers.
 Why not set up a barter system with your friends and neighbors?
 Trade some bleach for a dozen eggs, maybe.
 Trade recipes, and get the whole family involved in cooking dinner.
 As Paula Deen says on her show, “Remember, food is really great for people.”
 I couldn’t agree more!
 Until next week, this is Pollyanna Pederson your personal pandemic coach reminding you to Stay Safe!

 WEEK THREE: April 2020 (Pollyanna is slightly less upbeat)